Power BI Embedded Implementation using Service Principal and Python

 Embed For Your Organization/ User Owns Data

-Allows you to build an app that needs the user to have a Power BI license and credentials, effectively extending the Power BI service to them.
+Allows you to build an app that needs the user to have a Power BI license and credentials, effectively extending the Power BI ecosystem to them.
 This option is most suitable for internal users.

 Power BI Embedded requires Premium capacity which may best be suited for larger organizations.
 However, for development, you only need a Pro account.
 You require premium capacity only when your app is ready for production.
 Fortunately, Power BI allows trial pro accounts.
 Therefore, in this blog, we will discuss how we can implement a sample Power BI Embedded app for your customers using service principal.